LeenaSalmela/Elmeri/README.md

 ## System Requirements

 Elmeri has been tested on systems running Linux on a X86_64 architecture.
+Elmeri requires that the boost library is available.

 ## Installation